abridgers087/sql-challenge/README.md

 2. Data Engineering

     a.
-Use the provided information to create a table schema for each of the six CSV files.
-Be sure to do the following:
+Use the included Table Schemata SQL file to set up and create tables in pgAdmin for the CSV file data.

-        i.
-Remember to specify the data types, primary keys, foreign keys, and other constraints. ii.
-For the primary keys, verify that the column is unique.
-Otherwise, create a composite keyLinks to an external site., which takes two primary keys to uniquely identify a row. iii.
-Be sure to create the tables in the correct order to handle the foreign keys.

     b.
 Import each CSV file into its corresponding SQL table.